marlinspike/whisper_transcribe_video/README.md

 ## Transcribe Video with Whisper
-This app uses Azure OpenAI Whisper to transcribe a YouTube video.
-You'll need to have a Deployment of Whisper, which is currently available in the *North Central* Azure Region.
+This app uses Azure OpenAI Whisper to transcribe a YouTube video, or a local Audio/Video file.
+You'll need to have a Deployment of Whisper in Azure, which is currently available in the *North Central* Azure Region.

 ## Prerequisites
 - An Azure Subscription